camposleite/mobxtesting/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Researching how to do unit tests of a Mobx store, I came across examples that, although useful, were not exactly what I was looking for, as their stores did not access an http service, as was the case of the project I was working on.
+Researching how to do unit tests of a Mobx store, I came across examples that, although useful, were not exactly what I was looking for, as their stores did not access a http service, as was the case of the project I was working on.

 The project stores did not receive instances of services by dependency injection, so it was not possible to inject a mock of the service.